spack/spack/lib/spack/docs/build_settings.rst

 Automatically Find External Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A user can run the :ref:`spack external find <spack-external-find>` command to search for system-provided packages and add them to ``packages.yaml``.
+You can run the :ref:`spack external find <spack-external-find>` command to search for system-provided packages and add them to ``packages.yaml``.
 After running this command your ``packages.yaml`` may include new entries: